Sickle cell disease is a genetic condition that causes sickle-shaped red blood cells.

 There is no specific treatment for sickle cell crisis.
 They are managed supportively, with:

-Vaso-occlusive crisis (VOC) is also known as painful crisis and is the most common type of sickle cell crisis.
-It is caused by the sickle-shaped red blood cells clogging capillaries, causing distal ischaemia.
+Vaso-occlusive crisis (VOC), also known as painful crisis, is the most common type of sickle cell crisis.
+It is caused by sickle-shaped red blood cells clogging capillaries, leading to distal ischaemia.

 It can cause priapism in men by trapping blood in the penis, causing a painful and persistent erection.
 Priapism is a urological emergency, treated by aspirating blood from the penis.